jasht1/Uni-Projects/State Space Control/CourseWork/log/Matlab Passive Suspension Implementation.md

 ### Unexpected Model Results #bug-report
 %%[[2024-12-14]] @ 17:39%%

-What i'm seeing when I simulate the model is a an exponentially growing curve.
+What I'm seeing when I simulate the model is a an exponentially growing curve.

 Currently my parameters are as follows: